A list of human characters seen throughout the school settings of Beelzebub. As it is a work in progress, beware spoilers.

 - Girl Posse: She has one.
 Chiaki, Nene, Yuka, and the rest of the Red Tails follow her more or less everywhere, and are the only people except Furuichi who notice her crush on Oga.
 They even threaten him not to take advantage of her, much to his confusion.

 - Implausible Fencing Powers: She can cut through concrete with a wooden sword, and that's in her first appearance (technically second, but she wasn't fighting in her first).
-Her abilities only get more implausible.
+Her abilities only get more implausible as time goes on.

 - Improbable Weapon User: She prefers a wooden sword, but she has used an umbrella and once a ruler.
 Yes, it was a pink, flowery ruler, and she used it to cut her opponent's wooden sword - IN HALF.
-Also, she destroyed a small shrine with just a branch she took off a nearby tree.
+She also destroys a small shrine with just a branch she took off a nearby tree.

-- Interrupted Declaration of Love: Thanks to Satan's Moment Killer... moment.
+- Interrupted Declaration of Love: Thanks to Satan's Moment Killer.

 - Is That Cute Kid Yours?: People are constantly mistaking her little brother for her son and gossiping about how kids these days are so irresponsible.
 She does not approve.